 What is ‘Reasonable Care’?

-Where End-Hirers don’t continually consider IR35 Status or if incorrect status determinations have been achieved in the absence of reasonable care, this leaves End-Hirers at risk of HMRC imposing severe penalties which will consist of the unpaid taxes, interest and penalties.
-This could mean that, along with any outstanding tax liabilities, End-Hirers could be liable to pay hefty fines for failing to demonstrate reasonable care.
+Where End-Hirers don’t continually consider IR35 Status or if incorrect status determinations have been reached in the absence of reasonable care, this leaves them at risk of HMRC imposing severe penalties which will consist of the unpaid taxes, interest and penalties.
+This means that, along with any outstanding tax liabilities, End-Hirers could be liable to pay hefty fines for failing to demonstrate reasonable care.

 Defining Reasonable Care

-- Check Employment Status for Tax (CEST) tool – HMRC’s tool has been widely criticised and could be described as not being fit for purpose.
-HMRC themselves recently refused to stand by a determination reached by CEST, in RALC Consulting Ltd case therefore we do not believe that using CEST would equate to reasonable care.
-Furthermore, End-Hirers have an obligation to provide supporting information behind the status reached and CEST is currently unable to provide this.
+- Check Employment Status for Tax (CEST) tool – HMRC’s tool has been widely criticised and has been described as not fit for purpose.
+HMRC themselves have refused to stand by a determination reached by CEST in the RALC Consulting Ltd case therefore it is difficult to get comfortable with CEST being the answer to your IR35 needs.

 - Internal Assessments – End-Hirers may choose to carry out IR35 assessments of their off-payroll workforce internally, considering both contracts and working practices.
-This can be a time-consuming process and issues may arise whereby the End-Hirers staff do not have the skills, expertise or experience to deal with all of the new obligations that are being imposed.
-IR35 is complex legislation and few End-Hirers will have the required in-house expertise to carry out effective internal assessments.
+This can be a time-consuming exercise and issues may arise whereby the staff do not have the skills, expertise or experience to deal with all of the new obligations that are being imposed.
+IR35 is complex tax legislation and few End-Hirers will have the required in-house expertise to carry out effective internal assessments.
 Should an End-Hirer take this approach our recommendation would be to ensure they have in-depth knowledge of IR35 and use resource that is solely focused on IR35 compliance.

 - External Assessments – Engaging with external IR35 experts to assess your off-payroll workforce is the most advisable approach in order to ensure that the reasonable care requirement has been met.
-Both contracts and working practices will be thoroughly reviewed by independent experts who can provide you in-depth detail and advice and also be on hand to support you throughout the whole change process.
+Both contracts and working practices will be thoroughly reviewed by independent experts who can provide you with in-depth detail and advice and also be on hand to support you throughout the whole change process.
 External IR35 experts are also better placed to carry out refresher reviews and identify changes to working practices which may otherwise go unnoticed.
 HMRC’s guidance is very clear in that “Seeking the advice of a qualified, professional advisor” demonstrates that you have taken reasonable care.
 Do be careful however to ensure that whoever you choose to provide you with advice is suitably qualified to advise in the areas of IR35 and employment status and holds appropriate membership of a relevant professional body.

-The draft legislation of 11th July 2019 confirmed that End-Hirers will be required to issue their off-payroll workers with written status determination statements, and an effective challenge process must be implemented.
-Therefore, if a contractor disagreed with the status determination issued to them, they would be able to challenge this, and the End-Hirer would then be obliged to provide further reasons for either changing their determination or standing by the original status determination.
+End-Hirers will be required to issue their off-payroll workers with written status determination statements, and an effective challenge process must be implemented.
+Therefore, if a contractor disagreed with the status determination provided to them, they would be able to challenge this, and the End-Hirer would then be obliged to provide further reasons for either changing their determination or standing by the original status determination.

 Brookson Legal Services

 Brookson Legal Services have continued to provide consultancy services and audit activity for our clients and would encourage other End-Hirers to start sooner rather than later.
 As a regulated law firm specialising solely in IR35 and employment status we have been advising on IR35 since its inception in 2000, and members of our team have sat on HMRC’s IR35 forum as technical experts in the field.
 We can assess your off-payroll workforce, educate your business, act as a retained advisor to ensure determinations remain valid and accurate and assist you in implementing an effective challenge process in accordance with the draft legislation.
 In summary, we ensure that you meet the reasonable care threshold required of you.